qdm12/gluetun-wiki/faq/healthcheck.md

 - `...: connection refused`: the firewall blocks it because the VPN is not working.
 This notably happens for the `ip getter`, the `healthcheck`, the `dns` subroutines.
 - `...: operation not permitted`: not permitted by the firewall
-- `...: i/o timeout`: the VPN server is not responding
+- `...: i/o timeout` and `...: Client.Timeout awaiting for headers`: the VPN server is not responding

 All of the above are NOT causes, but **consequences** of the VPN not working.